 - the actual self, who we consider ourselves to be

 - the should self, who we consider we should be

-At times in our life, we will be presented with information or a circumstance that challenges moves one of the selves away from the others.
-In circumstances like this, based on how far away the detected move is, it will cause us proportionate distress, as it threatens the consistency of our integrity, world view, and belief system.
-And as the book Influence outlines, consistency is one of our most needed treasures to staying sane, even to the point of exploitation.
+At times in our life, we will be presented with information or a circumstance that challenges our foundations, moving one of our selves away from the others.
+In circumstances like this, based on how deep the challange is, or rather how far the distance that the conflicting self has moved away from the others, it will cause us proportionate distress, as it threatens the consistency of our integrity, world view, and belief system.
+The book Influence concurs, outlining that consistency is one of our most needed treasures to staying sane, even to the point of exploitation.

 So what is an example.
 Let’s say you are depressed, you could have a situation like this:

 the ideal self is far away from your actual self

 You can either drag down the ideal self to meet your low perception of your should self, or you can drag up your actual self through effort and hard work to meet your ideal self.